wazo-platform/wazo-doc/source/administration/fax/fax.rst

     exten = s,n,Set(__SIP_CODEC_OUTBOUND=alaw)
     exten = s,n,Return()

-    ; The following subroutine forces outbound codec to alaw based on outgoing callerid numbe ; For outbound codec selection we must set the variable with inheritance.
+    ; The following subroutine forces outbound codec to alaw based on outgoing callerid number ; For outbound codec selection we must set the variable with inheritance.
     ; Must be set on each outgoing call rule [pre-outcall-fax]